Hillary Clinton 2008 presidential primary campaign: Super Tuesday

 Super Tuesday took place on February 5, 2008, with twenty-two states holding Democratic caucuses or primary elections on this date.
 It was preceded by two events for Clinton.
 The first was a debate held at the Kodak Theatre in Los Angeles on January 31 which was notable for its civil tone.
-The second was Hillary's Voices Across America: A National Town Hall which was broadcast on the Hallmark Channel at 9 pm on February 4.
+The second was Voices Across America: A National Town Hall which was broadcast on the Hallmark Channel at 9 pm on February 4.
 During this time, Clinton also announced that she had loaned her campaign $5 million.
 Of this loan Clinton commented, "I loaned it because I believe very strongly in this campaign.
 We had a great month fund-raising in January, broke all records.
 But my opponent was able to raise more money."

 There were a number of issues at stake going into Super Tuesday, with no clear winner assured in the race.
 One critical factor was the California primary which was deemed the "biggest prize in the Super Tuesday contest: the state delivers 370 delegates for the Democratic candidates."
 In the California contest, Clinton had gained three important endorsements: Congresswoman Maxine Waters, Los Angeles Mayor Antonio Villaraigosa, and San Francisco Mayor Gavin Newsom.

 Clinton won nine states on Super Tuesday including important delegate rich ones: the California Primary, 52% to 42%, with 204 delegates for Clinton and 160 for Obama; the New York Primary 57% to 40% with 139 delegates for Clinton and 93 for Obama; the New Jersey Primary 54% to 44% with 59 delegates for Clinton and 48 for Obama;

 the Arizona Primary 51% to 42% with 31 delegates for Clinton and 25 for Obama; the Arkansas Primary 70% to 20% with 27 delegates for Clinton and 8 for Obama; Oklahoma Primary, 61% to 37%, of which Clinton gained 24 delegates and Obama 14; and Tennessee Primary, 54% to 41%, of which Clinton gained 40 delegates and Obama 28.
 She also won the Massachusetts Primary 56% to 41%, of which Clinton gained 55 delegates and Obama 38.
 The Massachusetts Primary was described by The Guardian as a "symbolically important triumph" for Clinton.
 New Mexico had to postpone declaring a winner in order to conduct a recount.
 Clinton was announced the winner of New Mexico on February 14.
 Obama won the primaries in Alabama, Connecticut, Delaware, Illinois, Missouri and Utah.
 He also won all of the states which held caucuses – Alaska, Colorado, Idaho, Kansas, Minnesota and North Dakota; among the reasons for this were his campaign's fundraising advantage, which allowed him to procure the costly ground operations crucial to success in caucuses.
 According to CBS News estimates, Obama won 803 pledged delegates on Super Tuesday and Clinton took 799.

 Within a few days after Super Tuesday, Clinton raised $10 million from 100,000 donors.